 Pacific Facts: Jane Doe Sexual Assault

 Updated Jan.
-31, 2012: The United States Court of Appeals Ninth Circuit issued a ruling upholding a previous federal district court ruling dismissing the lawsuit.
+31, 2012: The United States Court of Appeals Ninth Circuit issued a ruling.
+The lawsuit has been dismissed.

 University Statement Regarding Jane Doe Sexual Assault

 University of the Pacific has been involved in a highly publicized lawsuit ("Jane Doe vs. University of the Pacific") related to a sexual assault that occurred on campus in 2008.
 Immediately after learning of the assault, the University contacted Jane Doe to express concern and to provide full support for her.
 The University then initiated an investigation and judicial hearings that followed best practices.
 Regrettably, the victim and her family were not satisfied by the process or outcome, and they sued the University in March 2009.

 On September 17, 2010, after reviewing all of the evidence presented, the United States District Court in Sacramento dismissed the lawsuit - the judge wholly and fully rejected all allegations made against the University.
 Read the judge's ruling.
 The plaintiff appealed.
 On Jan.
 31, 2012, a three-judge panel of the United State Court of Appeals Ninth Circuit upheld the District Court ruling.
 Read the Appellate Court's ruling.

 The Association for Student Conduct Administration recently shared the details of this case with its members as an example of how a university should respond to a sexual assault complaint.
 Their independent analysis is also online.